daddyjab/Biodiversity/README.md

 # Biodiversity

-This application provides Visualizations baterial biodiversity.
+This application provides visualizations of baterial biodiversity.

 # Technologies Used